Aitia-IIOT/ah5-docs-java-spring/docs/help/naming-convention.md

 ### X.509 Certificates

 The use of Common Name (CN) in X.509 Certificates - which is important in case of [certificate authentication policy](../api/authentication_policy.md#certificate) -  has limited capabilities.
-To overcome this issue, the common name parts in the certificates have to follow the kebab styling and be delimited by `.` character.
+To overcome this issue, the common name parts in the certificates can follow the kebab styling and be delimited by `.` character.
 The common name will be transformed to the appropriate styling on code level, and from then on this transformed version will be processed.

 System profile | example
 --- | ---